 Founded in 1670, Charleston is South Carolina’s oldest and largest city.
-Distinguished by its ease and elegance, this coastal community is a confluence of history, architecture and cuisine.
-Think: Cobblestone streets, horse-drawn carriages and Lowcountry fare—everything from locally-caught oysters to slow-cooked pork.
-Add to that its enduring hospitality, laidback sensibility and walkability and it’s no wonder Chucktown is a tremendously popular travel destination—particularly for romantic getaways.
+Distinguished by its ease and elegance, this coastal community is a confluence of history, architecture, and cuisine.
+Think: cobblestone streets, horse-drawn carriages, and Lowcountry fare—everything from locally-caught oysters to slow-cooked pork.
+Add to that its enduring hospitality, laidback sensibility, and walkability and it’s no wonder Chucktown is a tremendously popular travel destination—particularly for romantic getaways.
 And the lodgings, much like the city itself, echo its warm and welcoming spirit.
 Wondering where to stay?
-From the classical allure of the French Quarter Inn to the modern grace of The Spectator Hotel, scroll on for six properties that epitomize southern charm.
+From the classic allure of the French Quarter Inn to the modern grace of The Spectator Hotel, scroll on for six properties that epitomize southern charm.

 French Quarter Inn

-Set in the Charleston’s historic downtown, French Quarter Inn is one of the best known and most acclaimed accommodations in the city, beloved for its sophistication and stellar service.
-Stately interiors exude refined elegance with tufted sofas, ornately carved headboards and a massive marble and a wrought iron spiral staircase (the star of the lobby).
-In keeping with its legacy of hospitality, guests enjoy a personalized experience and complimentary niceties, like freshly baked cookies, a seven pillow menu and daily wine and cheese receptions.
+Set in Charleston’s historic downtown, French Quarter Inn is one of the best known and most acclaimed accommodations in the city, beloved for its sophistication and stellar service.
+Stately interiors exude refined elegance with tufted sofas, ornately carved headboards, and a massive marble and wrought iron spiral staircase (the star of the lobby).
+In keeping with its legacy of hospitality, guests enjoy a personalized experience and complimentary niceties, like freshly baked cookies, a seven pillow menu, and daily wine and cheese receptions.

 The Spectator Hotel

-The Spectator Hotel unites old-school Southern charm, Jazz Age extravagance and five-star luxury.
-Jewel tones, sumptuous velvet and Art Decos touches lend Great Gatsby-era affluence.
+The Spectator Hotel unites old-school Southern charm, Jazz Age extravagance, and five-star luxury.
+Jewel tones, sumptuous velvet, and Art Deco touches lend Great Gatsby-era affluence.
 In the Prohibition-style bar, leatherback stools and bespoke cocktails radiate 1920s charisma.
 While superlative service, like a personal butler and 24-hour concierge, nods to the city’s reputation of conviviality.

 Zero George sits at the intersection of Charleston’s past and present.
-Period architecture—pine floors and millwork details—is seamlessly woven with contemporary decor—sisal area rugs, hand-laid marble and tile showers and custom-built furnishings—creating a carefully curated and upscale aesthetic that appeals to even the most discerning travelers.
-And the garden courtyard, with its cast iron fountains and graceful Palmetto Palms, is a sublime spot to dive into the works of William James Rivers or Samuel Henry Dickson.
+Period architecture—pine floors and millwork details—is seamlessly woven with contemporary decor—sisal area rugs, hand-laid marble, tile showers, and custom-built furnishings—creating a carefully curated and upscale aesthetic that appeals to even the most discerning travelers.
+And the garden courtyard, with its cast-iron fountains and graceful Palmetto Palms, is a sublime spot to dive into the works of William James Rivers or Samuel Henry Dickson.

 The Harbour View Inn

-This landmark waterfront retreat impresses with its prime location, unequaled amenities and historic ambience—courtesy of enchanting details, like plantation shutters, well-preserved original brick walls and ornate textiles.
+This landmark waterfront retreat impresses with its prime location, unequaled amenities, and historic ambiance—courtesy of enchanting details, like plantation shutters, well-preserved original brick walls, and ornate textiles.
 This is a place to slow down and savor the best the Holy City has to offer, from spectacular views of Charleston Harbour to sweet sippers.
-Might we recommend a glass of flavored ice tea or Gentry bourbon?
+Might we recommend a glass of flavored iced tea or Gentry bourbon?

 Located on Charleston’s legendary King Street and guided by a contemporary chic design narrative, The Restoration has come to represent a new kind of southern comfort.
 The vibe here is cool and cordial with plenty of panache.
-Updated elements, like wood beams and exposed brick, meet a community-minded mentality.
-While vintage typewriters and Assouline-curated library infuse a heritage feel.
+Updated elements, like wood beams and exposed brick, meet a community-minded mentality, while vintage typewriters and the Assouline-curated library infuse a heritage feel.